A weak lensing perspective on nonlinear structure formation with fuzzy dark matter: summary and discussion

 \item{Limber projection in the flat-sky approximation with lensing efficiency functions incorporating a Euclid-like source redshift distribution yields lensing spectra, bispectra and trispectra.
 Again, the lensing quantities are evaluated using adaptive integration.
 We choose lensing as an observational channel in order to be independent of any biasing assumption typical for galaxy surveys.
-As expected, we find a loss in power on the de Broglie scale in the FDM models compared to the CDM model.
-For reference, we convert the de Broglie scale into an angular scale with a typical comoving distance corresponding to the median redshift.
+The respective shear spectra can be found through a correlation analysis on galaxy shapes.
+As expected, we find a loss in power on the de Broglie scale in the FDM models compared to the CDM model. \highlighttext{However, the loss of power predicted by the $N$-body simulations is significantly smaller than the loss of power predicted by FDM PT.} For reference, we convert the de Broglie scale into an angular scale with a typical comoving distance corresponding to the median redshift.
 Measurements of bi- and even trispectra are clearly within reach of Euclid, with a significance of a few hundred $\sigma$: In these estimates we use a full configuration and scale integration with shape noise and a nonlinear covariance.}

 \item{With a similar numerical computation, we can estimate whether the spectra, bispectra and trispectra for the CDM and FDM cases are distinguishable: For this purpose, we compute the $\chi^2$-functional for a given Gaussian-approximated nonlinear CDM covariance as a function of the FDM particle mass.
-As in the case of the signal to noise-computations, the $\chi^2$-functionals follow from a complete configuration space integration up to a limiting multipole, and we consider $\Delta\chi^2 = 1$ as a rough criterion of distinguishability: For FDM at tree-level with $m = 10^{-23}$~eV this limit is reached at $\ell \sim 700$.
-For masses $m = 10^{-22}$~eV and $m = 10^{-21}$~eV, the respective signals in our weak lensing survey are too weak to distinguish CDM and FDM below $\ell = 3\times 10^3$; this is the maximum multipole order accessible in a Euclid-like survey.
+As in the case of the signal to noise-computations, the $\chi^2$-functionals follow from a complete configuration space integration up to a limiting multipole, and we consider $\Delta\chi^2 = 1$ as a rough criterion of distinguishability: For FDM at tree-level with $m = 10^{-23}$~eV this limit is reached at $\ell \sim 700$. \highlighttext{The $N$-body lensing prediction indicates that this limit is reached at $\ell \sim 1000 - 2000$.
+Yet, for $m = 10^{-23}$~eV the late-time impact of the quantum pressure on the scales considered is non-negligible which is why this result suffers from a substantial uncertainty.} For masses $m = 10^{-22}$~eV and $m = 10^{-21}$~eV, the respective signals in our weak lensing survey are too weak to distinguish CDM and FDM below $\ell = 3\times 10^3$; this is the maximum multipole order accessible in a Euclid-like survey.
 The lensing bispectrum gives a lower $\chi^2$-functional than the lensing spectrum at tree-level, but might still serve as an important cross-validation.}